Campaigns & Policy

 - improved treatment and support

-The progress of Scotland's alcohol strategy is being monitored and evaluated by NHS Health Scotland through the MESAS (Monitoring and Evaluating Scotland's Alcohol Strategy) work programme.
+The progress of Scotland's alcohol strategy has been monitored and evaluated by NHS Health Scotland through the MESAS (Monitoring and Evaluating Scotland's Alcohol Strategy) programme.

-The next phase of Scotland's alcohol strategy will be published later in 2016.
+The Scottish Government will publish the next phase of Scotland's alcohol strategy in early 2018.

 Local Alcohol and Drug Partnerships

 Alcohol and Drug Partnerships (ADPs) have a key role in delivering Scotland's national alcohol strategy.
 There are 30 ADPs in Scotland which bring together local partners including health boards, local authorities, police and voluntary agencies.
 Find out how we support ADPs